 5. Make Your Hard Earned Dollar Go Further

-I’m no tax specialist, but for the long-term travelers amongst us, travel comes with tax benefits.
 With increasing income disparities and inequities in tax burdens between large corporations and individuals, there’s no doubt that Western governments are excessively taxing their citizens while mismanaging funds for questionable purposes.
 (Don’t get me started).

 Your specific tax situation will depend on your country of origin and the extent to which you’re willing to make changes (such as renouncing citizenship).
 But if you’re considering long term travel be sure to get some tax advice as the chances are you’ll be better off.